Phoenix Slip and Fall Accident Attorneys

 Even if you do not have these pieces of evidence on hand, do not assume that you don’t have the evidence you need to form a case.
 An investigation may dig up the evidence that you need.
 Thankfully, an attorney with ample experience representing slip-and-fall cases will be able to investigate the circumstances of your accident and navigate the unique nuances of premises liability laws to build a strong case.

 Phoenix injury attorneys Mark and Alexis Breyer have helped numerous clients obtain significant settlements following such severe accidents.
 If you or a loved one has been injured through the fault of someone else, we can provide the skilled, aggressive representation you need to hold the responsible party accountable.
-Contact Breyer Law Offices, P.C., by calling (602) 457-6222 for a free consultation where we will be able to determine whether you are eligible to receive financial compensation for your injury.
+Contact The Husband & Wife Law Team by calling (602) 457-6222 for a free consultation where we will be able to determine whether you are eligible to receive financial compensation for your injury.

 Phoenix Slip and Fall Accident Case Results